renevoorburg/omnesviae/README.md

     git clone http://github.com/renevoorburg/omnesviae.git

 Now you can build the image and start the containers required.
-This is done by executing these commands, while in the project directory:
+While in the project directory, run this command:

-	docker-compose build
 	docker-compose --profile dev up -d

 Two containers are started.
 The OmnesViae PHP application will be available at [http://localhost:8080/](http://localhost:8080/) .
 It uses the *iipsrv* iiif image server, running at port `8081`.
 The base URI of the high resolution image of the tabula peutingeriana is [http://localhost:8081/iiif/peutinger.jp2/info.json](http://localhost:8081/iiif/peutinger.jp2/info.json).